Stillwater prison lockdown: 9 staff members hospitalized for exposure to substance

 Three other staff members then reported similar symptoms and were also taken to the hospital.
 After that, three more staff members who responded to the initial incident reported feeling ill.
 Two of them went to the hospital.

-The DOC said that in a separate incident that happened in the same housing unit, an inmate threw a container that had an unknown substance in it from his cell.
-That container landed near staff, and three more staff experienced illness and went to the hospital.
+During the news conference, commissioner Schnell said that in a separate incident that happened in the same housing unit, an inmate threw a milk carton that had an unknown substance in it from his cell.
+That milk carton landed near the staff, and three more staff experienced illness and went to the hospital.

 All staff have been treated and released as of Thursday afternoon.